-On January 17, 2022 the Company entered into securities purchase agreement with Chan Heng Fai, pursuant to which the Company agreed to purchase from Chan Heng Fai 293,428,200 ordinary shares of Alset International for a purchase price \$29,468,977 newly issued shares of the Company's common stock.
-On February 28, 2022, the Company and Chan Heng Fai entered into an amendment to this securities purchase agreement pursuant to which the Company shall purchase these 293,428,200 ordinary shares of Alset International for a purchase price of \$35,319,290 newly issued shares of the Company's common stock.
-The closing of this transaction with Chan Heng Fai is subject to approval of the Nasdaq and the Company's stockholders.
-These 293,428,200 ordinary shares of Alset International represent approximately 8.4% of the 3,492,713,362 total issued and outstanding shares of Alset International.
+On January 17, 2022 the Company entered into a securities purchase agreement with Chan Heng Fai, the Company's Chairman, Chief Executive Officer and largest stockholder, pursuant to which the Company agreed to purchase from Chan Heng Fai 293,428,200 ordinary shares of Alset International for a purchase price of 29,468,977 newly issued shares of the Company's common stock.
+On February 28, 2022, the Company and Chan Heng Fai entered into an amendment to this securities purchase agreement pursuant to which the Company agreed to purchase these 293,428,200 ordinary shares of Alset International for a purchase price of 35,319,290 newly issued shares of the Company's common stock.
+The closing of this transaction was subject to the approval of the Nasdaq and the Company's stockholders.
+These 293,428,200 ordinary shares of Alset International represent approximately 8.4% of the total issued and outstanding shares of Alset International.